Pupil Premium - Holton le Clay Schools

 To view Holton le Clay Federation of Schools Pupil Premium Plan for 2017-2018 please click here

-The Pupil Premium Strategies for the current academic year, 2017-2018 are shown below:
+The Pupil Premium Strategies for academic year, 2017-2018 are shown below: